learnk8s/learnk8s.io/src/terraformAks/content.md

 Notice how you had to specify the parameter file to customise some of the values.

+If you wish to explore more examples of ARM templates [the official website has a handy collection of quickstart templates](https://azure.microsoft.com/en-us/resources/templates/).

 ### Terraform

 [Terraform](https://www.terraform.io/intro/index.html#what-is-terraform-) gained most of its popularity from being a friendly tool to provision infrastructure on Amazon Web Services.